anypaper/332/data/Fig9/README.md

 # Figure 9

-This directory contains the data used to generate Figure 9.
+This directory contains the data used to generate Figure 9 and additional data collected from NRG as part of the experiment.

-This directory contains three sub directories, each folder corresponding to a subfigure, each with the two NRG log files that were used to plot the figure.
-These are the raw files read from the device.
+The folders are names tensorflow_<latency>.
+Each folder contains the original log files collected from NRG.

-intel_<property> indicates a measurement taken in the setup using an Intel NIC.
+Port 0 is the link from the switch to the server (Master).

-sf_<property> indicates a measurement taken in the setup using a Solarflare NIC.
+Port 1 is the link from the server (Master) to the switch.